BChan26/u5_redux_actions_types/README.md

 ![](https://redux.js.org/img/tutorials/essentials/ReduxDataFlowDiagram.gif)

 ## Overview
-In this lesson, we'll be learning about Actions in Redux, specifically how and where they fit in with the reducers that we've set up thus far.
-We'll also breakdown the types and payloads involved with actions.
+In this lesson, we'll be learning about Actions in Redux, specifically how and where they fit in with the Reducers that we've set up thus far.
+We'll also breakdown the Types and Payloads involved with Actions.

 ## Objectives

-- Learn about actions and types
+- Learn about Actions and Types
-- Build out actions and types
+- Build out Actions and Types

 ## Getting Started
-- Have part two of the Todo List working.
+- Have the code from the `redux reducers` lesson working.

 ___
-## What Are Actions
+## What Are Actions?

-In redux actions are functions that provide a type and a payload, these functions are used to update our state.
-Redux uses the types to track which and any change was performed at any given time.
+In Redux, Actions are functions that provide a Type and a Payload.
+These functions are used to update our state.
+Redux uses the Types to track if any change was performed and on which piece of state at any given time.

-We `dispatch` actions from our components by importing our actions into the components we want to use them in.
+We `dispatch` Actions from our components by importing our Actions into the components we want to use them in.

 Heres an example of an action: